Obama's olive branch to Iran turned into sanctions hammer

 Current and former Obama aides disagree sharply.

-"There was never any illusion or naivete about who the regime was.
-There was never any assumption that we would pursue this regardless of their behaviour," said Dennis Ross, a top White House adviser on Middle East policy until last month.
+"There was never any illusion or naïveté about who the regime was.
+There was never any assumption that we would pursue this regardless of their behavior," said Dennis Ross, a top White House adviser on Middle East policy until last month.

 "If they weren't prepared to be responsive, then the assumption always was this will make it easier for us to mobilize real pressure against them," he said.